 Asset Impairment.
-The Company applies the provisions of FASB Statement No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" (Statement No.144), to account for impairments on long-lived assets.
 An impairment loss is recognized when the carrying amount of a long-lived asset used in operations is not recoverable and exceeds its fair value.
 The carrying amount of a long-lived asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 An impairment loss is measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.

 A long-lived asset is tested for recoverability whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
-The long-lived assets of Sea Robin were evaluated as of December 31, 2008 and March 31, 2009 because indicators of potential impairment were evident primarily due to the impacts associated with Hurricane Ike.
+The long-lived assets of Sea Robin were evaluated as of December 31, 2008 and June 30, 2009 because indicators of potential impairment were evident primarily due to the impacts associated with Hurricane Ike and due to reductions in the estimated payout from the Company's insurance carrier for reimbursable expenditures for the repair, retirement or replacement of the Company's property, plant and equipment damaged by Hurricane Ike, which is more fully discussed in Note 12 - Commitments and Contingencies - Other Commitments and Contingencies - 2008 Hurricane Damage.
 Based upon the Company's analysis, no impairment of the carrying value of the Sea Robin assets has occurred at this time.